De duodecim abusivis saeculi: Sources

 The text is based largely on the Bible, containing “over thirty citations from the Old Testament and twenty-three from the New excluding the Gospels, with nineteen more from the Gospels”; these citations are made from the Latin Vulgate.

-Ever since Hellmann’s edition, the Rule of St. Benedict has also been regarded as an important source.
+Ever since Hellmann's edition, the Rule of St. Benedict has also been regarded as an important source.
 Hellmann regarded the ordering of the text into twelve abuses as a reversal of the twelve steps of the ladder of humility from the seventh chapter of the Rule.
 Breen thought it was more probable that it drew instead from the Regula Magistri, a different text which was itself a source for that chapter in the rule of St. Benedict.
+Constant Mews argues instead that it draws on the model of the twelve modes of forgiveness in the Irish penitential of Cummian.
+Meanwhile, Joyce argues it adapts the model of linguistic abuses from the twelve vices of grammar defined by Donatus.

 The text also seems to have drawn on various of the Church Fathers, although none are cited by name; particularly, Origen, Cyprian, Ambrose, Augustine, Rufinus, Jerome, Cassian and Gregory the Great.

 Hellmann thought that the text drew on St Isidore.
 Almost everyone agreed with this, but Breen did not.